alphakek-ai/openfren/README.md

 You may pass environment variables directly or via a `.env` file.
 See `env.example` for a template.

 ### Run
-If you don't have the physical robot yet, first start the simulation:
+If you don't have the physical [Reachy Mini](https://www.pollen-robotics.com/reachy-mini/) robot yet, first start the simulation:
 ```bash
 uv run reachy-mini-daemon --sim --scene minimal
 ```